Our Divided Nation: Is There a Role for Philanthropy in Renewing Democracy?

 American democracy faces challenges that raise difficult questions for philanthropy.
-Has the foundation world done everything it can to shore up democratic values and aspirations, or has it pursued its own ideas of the public good and turned a blind eye to these challenges?
+Have funders done everything possible to shore up democratic values and aspirations, or pursued their own ideas of the public good and turned a blind eye to these challenges?
 To what extent can philanthropy’s efforts to strengthen communities and rebuild public trust be effective in the face of stiff headwinds?
 How can it be more responsive to the needs of a democratic society?
 And what role does the public play, if any, in defining the priorities of grantmaking organizations?

 As the report points out, foundations often stress the importance of advancing democracy and serving the common good, yet there is no real consensus in the field about what this means in the context of a divided public or how it is to be achieved.
 One of the challenges facing philanthropy today is to figure out what kind of democracy it wants to support and how best to go about doing that.